 In other walks of life, asking key workers such as healthcare staff, grocery store employees or delivery drivers to submit to uncertain health risks by continuing to work, followed a certain logic.
 The provision of essential goods, food or healthcare could not be allowed simply to stop.
 Football did stop, and society was more or less fine.
 Professional soccer, then, occupies a peculiar position: it remains too risky a behaviour for the general public, and demonstrably not essential to the functioning of society, yet players are being called back to work.

-As a sports writer, I cannot explain what is happening right now in football if I choose to – in other words, to talk about the game in a vacuum which ignores the cultural, political and economic contexts.
+As a sports writer, I cannot explain what is happening right now in football if I choose to “stick to sports” – in other words, to talk about the game in a vacuum which ignores the cultural, political and economic contexts.
 The current crisis shows the privileged position of sport in society, from which it’s possible to take a new look at cultural trends and political power.

 ‘We are just people too’